 Recoverable Damages in Trucking Accidents

-In Florida, you have four years from the date of a trucking accident to bring your claim against a truck driver or owner.
+In Florida, you have two years from the date of a trucking accident to bring your claim against a truck driver or owner.
 If someone died due to the accident, the deceased’s family have only two years from the date of death to bring a wrongful death lawsuit.

 If you survive a trucking accident, you will likely have suffered severe injuries, some of which could be permanent or take a long time to heal.
 Common injuries include: